The Cheapest Gyms In Boston

 The South End Fitness Center (SEFC) offers preventative health services in addition to regular gym amenities.
 They have special partnerships with the Boston Public Health Commission, Boston Medical Center, and local non-profit organizations.
 The gym has the usual weight training, cardio equipment, and group fitness classes, but surprisingly also has a full size, indoor basketball court and a swimming pool.
 Memberships are $360 for the year, which comes out to only $30 a month if you do the math.
 Discounted rates are available.

 YMCA Oak Square

 The Oak Square YMCA is $50 a month with no contract and only a $25 sign-up fee.
 They have brand new locker rooms, a brand new spin room with all new bikes, and new free weights.
-The gym also has a pool (typical for YMCAs, who doesn’t remember the chlorine smell from your childhood?), and a full size basketball court.
-The membership fee includes all of their group fitness classes (the offer close to 75 a week).
-The best part is that if you can’t afford the monthly fee, you will not be turned away.
-Joe McLean, director of membership and sales, says that they offer financial assistance if needed.
+The gym also has a pool (typical for YMCAs—who doesn’t remember the chlorine smell from your childhood?), and a full-size basketball court.
+The membership fee includes all of their group fitness classes (they offer close to 75 a week).
+Other YMCAs around Boston are also great affordable options.

 615 Washington Street, Brighton; 617-782-3535; ymcaboston.org/oaksquare

 This family-owned gym is located in a storefront in the heart of Southie on Broadway.
 It offers all of the basic equipment you need, and has a full array of group fitness classes.
 Prices are $40 a month for a regular membership and $60 if you want to take the classes.
 There is a $99 sign-up fee, but that is waived if you pay for the full year up front.
 While this isn’t the cheapest gym on the list, the facility is always kept spotless, and it is the perfect not-too-crowded neighborhood gym.